ovictory1996/Analysis-of-Coffee-Shop-Sale-in-Lower-Manhattan-Hell-s-Kitchen-and-Astoria/README.md

 ## Skills demonstrated
 1. Data Cleaning, Preparation  and Transformation:
- (a) Removing the duplicates
+- Removing the duplicates
- (b) Adding Columns to Calculate Total Revenue, months, monthName,Weekday,
+- Adding Columns to Calculate Total Revenue, months, monthName,Weekday, WeekdayNames,Hour
-      WeekdayNames,Hour
-  (c)  It was formatted as table
+- It was formatted as table
-  (d) Data visualization
+- Data visualization
-  (e)Dashboard development
+- Dashboard development
-  (f) Insight Generation
+- Insight Generation

 ## Data Analysis:
 •	The following pivot tables and chat were created: